-GB Fire Department Extinguishes Garage Fire at Home
+GB Fire Department Extinguishes Garage Fire at Home (photos)

 "I want to commend the great work by our firefighters who were able to quickly knock the fire down and prevent it from extending to the home," Chief Burger said.
 "I would also like to thank our neighboring departments who assisted on this call."

-(press release and article image sent to WSBS from the Great Barrington Fire Department for online/on-air use)
+(press release and article image sent to WSBS from the Great Barrington Fire Department for online/on-air use.
+Additional photos taken from the Great Barrington Fire Department's Facebook Page)